revanna7226/udemy-golang-course/README.md

 Select Open From Device and use the file explorer to select the diagram file from your computer.

 Note - Please understand, if a diagram or group of diagrams is missing, this means that we no longer have them to share.
 You'll need to use a good screenshot browser extension to make a copy from the video lecture.

+## Gopls, undeclared name, type and module errors in VSCode

+As you progress through this course, you may notice some red underlining, undeclared name, or, type errors in your VSCode editor along with the following:

+## gopls was not able to find modules in your workspace.

+This can happen if you have loaded a directory that contains multiple Go projects into your editor workspace.
+The simplest solution to resolve these errors would be to instead open only the single Go project directory you are currently working on in the editor.
+None of our projects are dependencies of another project or module, so, setting up a multi-module workspace would not be necessary.

+You will notice that in the video lectures, we purposefully only open a single project at a time in our editor to avoid this issue.